-The influx of refugees from Ethiopia’s Tigray Region to East Sudan in November 2020 shows no signs of abating.
+The influx of refugees from Ethiopia’s Tigray Region to East Sudan that started in November 2020 shows no signs of abating.
 As of 8 December, close to 50,000 new arrivals were recorded since the start of the conflict.
-Despite the unprecedented rate of new arrivals, the Government of Sudan has kept its borders open; however the needs are great and additional support is required.
-UNHCR recently launched an inter-agency funding appeal, requesting US $147 million to help the Government of Sudan manage the crisis.
+Despite the high rate of new arrivals, the Government of Sudan has kept its borders open.
+However, the needs are great and additional support is required.
+UNHCR launched an inter-agency funding appeal, requesting US $147 million to help the Government of Sudan manage the crisis.

 The Commissioner for Refugees will continue to be UNHCR’s Government counterpart on protection, registration, camp management and overall coordination.
 UNHCR will continue strengthening coordination with line ministries.
 In addition, UNHCR will continue working on IDP protection within the inter-agency agency framework.

 Key prioritiesUNHCR’s main operational priorities in Sudan in 2021 include: